 Can I order abortion medication through the mail?

-No. Arizona law prohibits manufacturers, suppliers, physicians, and anyone else from providing abortion medication to someone through a courier, delivery, or mail service.
+Arizona law that pre-dates the Arizona Abortion Access Act prohibits manufacturers, suppliers, physicians, and anyone else from providing abortion medication to someone through a courier, delivery, or mail service.
+This restriction may be challenged under the new constitutional protections for abortion care, but it remains on the books until it is changed by the Legislature or invalidated by a court.

 Can I get an abortion if I’m under 18?

-Under current Arizona law, minors can get abortion care under one of two circumstances.
+Under Arizona law that pre-dates the Arizona Abortion Access Act, minors can get abortion care under one of two circumstances.

 First, minors can get an abortion if they have the written and notarized consent of a parent, guardian or conservator.